Early Entrance Kindergarten Readiness Screening

 In order for your child to be screened, the following must be brought on the scheduled day of screening:

-- A valid birth certificate
+- A valid birth certificate.
+The birth certificate can also be uploaded when registering online.

 Finally, it is important to understand that this is not a matter of pass or fail.
 The testing team considers multiple factors, both academic and socio-emotional; in order to make the most informed decision.
 Our ultimate goal is to set each child on the path to a successful learning career.